Click HERE to save the tutorial to Pinterest!

 Are you ready to draw your fish?
 Remember, just keep swimming!

-for Drawing a Cartoon Fish
+Step-by-Step Instructions for Drawing a Cartoon Fish

 Begin by drawing a circle.